 If you have little kids you are better off going to the Ko'olina lagoons at Kapolei near the hotels.
 There is a man made reef break that calms the shore break and is great for kids.
 It's located just behind the Ko'olina resorts and Marriott at Lagoon’s 1-3. http://www.best-of-oahu.com/Ko-Olina-Oahu.html

+KAMAKANA ALI'I MALL.
 Here's the new Mall in Kapolei.
 Just opened November 2016.
 Kapolei is opening new stores everyday and slated to be the second biggest city after Honolulu. http://www.kamakanaalii.com/